ibm-cloud-docs/vpc/file_storage_vpc_view.md

 ```
 {:pre}

-## View file shares and mount targets from the API
+## Viewing file shares and mount targets by using the API
 {: #file-storage-view-shares-targets-api}
 {: api}

-You can view file shares and mount targets by directly calling the REST APIs.
-For more information about File Storage VPC API methods to view file shares, see the [VPC API reference](/apidocs/vpc-beta#list-shares).

-File Storage for VPC regional API is a beta-level release for customers with special approval to preview this feature.
-{:note}

-### View all file shares from the API
+### Viewing all file shares by using the API
 {: #fs-view-all-shares-api}

 Use the `GET /shares` request list all shares for a region.